Chart Color Schemes

 Goolwa Beach is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Goolwa Beach, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings.
+Dwelling structure in Goolwa Beach, as evaluated at the Census conducted in 2016, comprised 89.6% houses and 10.4% other dwellings.
 In comparison, Non-Metro SA had 92.1% houses and 7.9% other dwellings.
-Home ownership in Goolwa Beach was at 46.4%, with mortgaged dwellings at 32.1% and rented ones at 21.5%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro SA's average of $1,300.
-The median weekly rent in Goolwa Beach was $275, compared to Non-Metro SA's $280.
-Nationally, Goolwa Beach's mortgage repayments were significantly lower at $1,083 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Goolwa Beach was 46.4%, with the remainder of dwellings either mortgaged (32.1%) or rented (21.5%).
+The median monthly mortgage repayment in the area was $1,083, while the median weekly rent figure was recorded at $275.
+Nationally, Goolwa Beach's mortgage repayments were significantly lower than the Australian average of $1,863, as reported in 2020, while rents were substantially below the national figure of $375 for the same year.

 Frequently Asked Questions - Housing